Success Rates

 Making Sense of ART Statistics

 What are your odds of getting pregnant from a given procedure such as IVF or a frozen embryo transfer?
-The question is easy but the answer is complicated.
+The question is easy, but the answer is complicated.
 It is useful to know that the data for IVF is nationally reported and compiled annually.
-The data is reported by better programs to SART or the CDC.
-The intent of this reporting is to give the public accurate information about what their odds of success are with a given procedure such as IVF in a specific program.
+The data is reported by better programs to SART.
+Reporting to SART is expensive and time consuming.
+IRH reports all its IVF data to SART.
+The intent of this report is to give the public accurate information about what their odds of success are with a given procedure such as IVF in a specific program.

-Another, statistic is clinical pregnancy per retrieval.
-This is the chance of having a pregnancy they can be seen on ultrasound following egg retrieval.
+A common statistic is clinical pregnancy per retrieval.
+This is the chance of having a pregnancy that can be seen on ultrasound following egg retrieval.
 Some of these pregnancies will not result in live birth.
+Live birth rate per retrieval is also available.

 In addition to raw statistics about success rate per retrieval, it’s important to look at the number of cycles the clinic performs.
 A clinic performing a high number of cycles is more likely to have specific expertise in IVF.
-Also it’s unlikely that the clinic in selecting high number of easy cycles to perform.
+Also, it’s unlikely that the clinic is selecting a high number of easy cycles to perform.
 It’s also important to look at the multiple pregnancy rates.
-A better clinic should have good clinical pregnancy rates per retrieval but have multiple pregnancy rates that are as good or less than national average.
+A better clinic should have good clinical pregnancy rates per retrieval but have multiple pregnancy rates that are as good or less than the national average.
 Particularly the number of pregnancies more than twins should be quite low.
 Also look at the average number of embryos that are transferred.
-Better clinics should be transferring one or 2 embryos in many cases.
+Better clinics should be transferring a single embryo in most cases.
+Multiple births increase pregnancy risks and ideally should be kept to a minimum.

-Another quality statistic is whether clinic offers a money back guarantees.
-The money back guarantee should be guarantee to live birth.
+Another quality statistic is whether the clinic offers a money back guarantee.
+The money back guarantee should be guarantee of live birth.
 It’s unlikely that a clinic with poor success rates would offer this program.
+IRH has a money back program.
 You may want to look at regional clinics in the area and compare some aspects of volume as well as pregnancy statistics.
 This should give you a general idea of the size and success of the program.
 Factors commonly known to affect pregnancy rate include age as well as ovarian reserve.
 Ovarian reserve is best estimated by looking at the AMH level.
-It’s also important to discuss the chances of success for your particular procedure at a particular program with the staff.
+It’s also important to discuss the chances of success for your particular procedure at a specific program with the staff.
 Ultimately your chance of live birth will depend on how difficult your case is and the quality of the program.